MekhiF/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?

+Being able to easily navigate a website using different operating systems or devices.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+You could use responsive web design, test your website on multiple devices, and use semantic markup.

 3. How would you explain the concept of a variable to someone new to programming?

+Variables are containers that hold information.
+They store information to be referenced and manipulated in a computer program.

 4. What is the purpose of using functions in code?

+Functions make coding a lot easier.
+A function is simply a chunk of code that you can use over and over again, rather than writing it out multiple times.

 5. How do you access a key inside of an object inside of an array?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.